ibm-cloud-docs/speech-to-text/http.md

     ```
     {: codeblock}

 1.  *Check whether the session can accept a new recognition request* by calling the `GET /v1/sessions/{session_id}/recognize` method.
-The service does not allow concurrent recognition tasks during the same session; this method returns a state of `initialized` if the service is ready to accept a new request.
+The service does not allow concurrent recognition tasks during the same session.
+The `GET /v1/sessions/{session_id}/recognize` method blocks until the session's state is `initialized`, indicating that it is ready to accept a new request.

     ```bash
     curl -X GET -u {username}:{password}